Willi Castro Preview, Player Props: Twins vs. Rockies

 Willi Castro At The Plate

-- He has gone deep in 7.3% of his games this season, and 2.3% of his trips to the dish.
+- He has gone deep in eight games this season (7.2%), homering in 2.2% of his chances at the plate.

-- Castro has had at least one RBI in 24.5% of his games this season (27 of 110), with more than one RBI six times (5.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Castro has an RBI in 27 of 111 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

+- In 47 of 111 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.